AI Regulation & AGI Control: Can Governments Regulate AI?

 πŸ‡ͺπŸ‡Ί 1.
 EU: Safety Above All

 However, "high-risk" tools must undergo brutally strict independent algorithmic audits.
-Most critically, the EU completely outlawed the use of real-time biometric facial recognition in public spaces and "social scoring".
+Most critically, the EU outlawed the use of real-time biometric facial recognition in public spaces and "social scoring".

 πŸ‡ΊπŸ‡Έ 2.
 US: Capital Innovation